 Digital Branding vs. Digital Marketing

-Simply put, digital marketing's goal is for the audience to purchase the product, and digital branding's goal is to be interested in the product and stick with the product.
+Simply put, digital marketing's goal is for the audience to purchase the product, and digital branding's goal is to be interested in the product and stick with it.

 Digital Branding Elements: Effective Strategies and Practices

-Now that you've learned the basics of what digital branding is, here are the actionable strategies and steps that you can do to effectively build a digital brand, no matter what your company size is:
+Now that you've learned the basics of what digital branding is, here are the actionable strategies and steps that you can take to effectively build a digital brand, no matter what your company's size is:

 Logo